Infrared Heating for Solar Installers

 What your clients get

-• 100% renewable heating when solar is producing
+- 100% renewable heating when solar is producing — self-consumed, not exported

-• One supplier for both generation and heating
+- One supplier relationship for both generation and supplemental heating

 Example: 80m² Apartment with 6kWp Solar